sdsc/sdsc-summer-institute-2025/0_Preparation/README.md

 You will get the most out of the SDSC Summer Institute if you prepare prior to the event.
 By brushing up on your knowledge of Linux and installing all necessary software on your laptop before we start, you’ll be able to focus your attention on the skills and topics that are most relevant to high performance and data intensive computing.

 This section contains a set of detailed start-up instructions for setting up your account, connecting to Expanse and configuring your laptop to run the visualization software.
-Please read the documents and exercises carefully, and complete all necessary steps before event.
+Please read the documents and exercises carefully, and complete all necessary steps before the event.
 Feel free to ask questions or if you have any problems with the start-up tasks.

 <a name="top">Contents
 * [Expanse User Guide](#expanse-guide)